Women in the Catholic Church: Church influences

 The Catholic Church has influenced the status of women in various ways: condemning abortion, divorce, incest, polygamy, and counting the marital infidelity of men as equally sinful to that of women.
 The church holds abortion and contraception to be sinful, recommending only natural birth control methods.
 The role of women in the church has become a controversial topic in Catholic social thought.
-Christianity's overall effect on women is a matter of historical debate – it rose out of patriarchal societies but lessened the gulf between men and women.
+Christianity's overall effect on women is a matter of historical debate; it rose out of patriarchal societies but lessened the gulf between men and women.
 The institution of the convent has offered a space for female self-government, power, and influence through the centuries.
 According to some modern critiques, the Catholic Church's largely male hierarchy and refusal to ordain women implies "inferiority" of women.
 New feminism and feminist theology deal extensively with Catholic attitudes towards women.
-Yet, the Blessed Virgin Mary remains the most important human figure in the Catholic church after Jesus Christ who is regarded also as true man.
+Yet, the Blessed Virgin Mary remains the most important human figure in the Catholic Church after Jesus Christ, who is also regarded as a true man.